 To locate potential candidates, “cast a wide net,” says Hujer.
 Get suggestions from the older person’s primary care physician or nurse; the local hospital’s social work department; local social service and/or disease-specific organizations; your community’s office on aging or senior center; the older person’s minister or rabbi; and/or friends and neighbors who have previously used a home aide.

-AARP: Needs Assessment Checklists
+- AARP: Needs Assessment Checklist

-Family CaregiverAlliance: Hiring In-Home Help
+- Family CaregiverAlliance: Hiring In-Home Help

-National Institute on Aging: There’s No Place Like Home – For Growing Old
+- National Institute on Aging: There’s No Place Like Home – For Growing Old

-Veterans Administration: Aide and Attendant Benefit
+- Veterans Administration: Aide and Attendant Benefit

-Caring Connections: Caring for Someone
+- Caring Connections: Caring for Someone

-ElderCare 911: The Caregiver’s Complete Handbook for Making Decisions, S. Beerman, MS, MSW and J. Rappaport-Musson, CSA (2008, Prometheus Books)
+- ElderCare 911: The Caregiver’s Complete Handbook for Making Decisions, S. Beerman, MS, MSW and J. Rappaport-Musson, CSA (2008, Prometheus Books)

-How to Care for Aging Parents, Virginia Morris (2004, Workman Publishing)
+- How to Care for Aging Parents, Virginia Morris (2004, Workman Publishing)